Neelam Sanjiva Reddy: Education and family

 Reddy was born into a Telugu Hindu family in Illur village, Madras Presidency (present-day Anantapur district, Andhra Pradesh) on 19 May 1913.
 He studied at the Theosophical High School at Adayar in Madras and later enrolled at the Government Arts College at Anantapur, an affiliate of the University of Madras, as an undergraduate.
 In 1958, Sri Venkateswara University, Tirupati bestowed the degree of Honorary Doctor of Laws on him because of his role in its founding.

 Reddy was married to Neelam Nagaratnamma, the sister of politician T. Nagi Reddy.
 The couple had one son and three daughters.

 Role in the Indian independence movement

 Reddy joined the Indian struggle for independence from the British Raj following Mahatma Gandhi's visit to Anantapur in July 1929 and dropped out of college in 1931.
 He was closely associated with the Youth League and participated in a student satyagraha.
 In 1938, Reddy was elected Secretary of the Andhra Pradesh Provincial Congress Committee, an office he held for ten years.
 During the Quit India Movement, he was imprisoned and was mostly in jail between 1940 and 1945.
-Released in March 1942, he was arrested again in August and sent to the Amraoti jail where he served time with activists T Prakasam, S. Satyamurti, K Kamaraj and V V Giri till 1945.
+Released in March 1942, he was arrested again in August and sent to the Amravati jail where he served time with activists Tanguturi Prakasam, S. Satyamurti, K. Kamaraj and V. V. Giri till 1945.